Updated October, 2015

 This is an epic night for teens in middle and high school, held at the Main Library on Saturday, Oct.
-25 from 8pm to midnight.
-The sixth annual Masquerade Ball will be a celebration of Cosplay (costume play) and attendees are encouraged to dress up to depict a character or idea.
+24 from 8pm to midnight.
+The seventh annual Masquerade Ball will be a celebration of Cosplay (costume play) and attendees are encouraged to dress up to depict a character or idea.
 Activities will include dancing, gaming, costume contest and door prizes.

 Enjoy these events and activities and have a safe, Happy Halloween!